SAP/fundamental/docs/pages/resources/how-to-use-scss.md

 The Basic SCSS configuration is now complete.

-## Installing Fiori Fundamentals via NPM
+## Installing SAP Fundamentals via NPM
 {:.docs-header-h2}

-Fiori Fundamentals is currently available as an [NPM package](https://www.npmjs.com/package/fiori-fundamentals){:target="_blank"} and a compiled and minified [CDN file](https://unpkg.com/fiori-fundamentals@latest/dist/fiori-fundamentals.min.css){:target="_blank"}.
+SAP Fundamentals is currently available as an [NPM package](https://www.npmjs.com/package/fiori-fundamentals){:target="_blank"} and a compiled and minified [CDN file](https://unpkg.com/fiori-fundamentals@latest/dist/fiori-fundamentals.min.css){:target="_blank"}.
 The following steps will cover how to install it via NPM.

 1. Type `npm install fiori-fundamentals --save-dev`.
 This will install the package as a dev dependency.
 2. Verify the installation was successful by typing `npm list fiori-fundamentals`

-Fiori Fundamentals installation is now complete
+SAP Fundamentals installation is now complete

 ## Configuring and Importing SCSS source
 {:.docs-header-h2}